DUI for Entry to Canada

 3. How long after a DUI or criminal conviction am I considered inadmissible to Canada?

 Typically, you can be considered “deemed rehabilitated” if more than ten years have passed since you completed all sentences, including probation and paid fines, for a single non-serious crime.
-If your offense is serious or you have more than one offense, you can apply for individual criminal rehabilitation after five years have passed since the completion of your sentence.
+If your offense is severe or you have more than one offense, you can apply for individual criminal rehabilitation after five years have passed since the completion of your sentence.

 4. Is there a way to enter Canada despite having a DUI or criminal offense?